kstenschke/doShell/README.md

 ### Transpile

-Running ``alc``, the compiler will find all ``.atl`` files within the current working path, including its sub-directories at any level, and create ``.sh`` files with the same basename at the same path.
+Running ``dosh``, the compiler will find all ``.do.sh`` files within the current working path, including its sub-directories, and create ``.sh`` files with the same basename at the same path.

 ### Transpile and execute

-Running ``alc -r script.atl``, the compiler will transpile the given file and execute it (no transpiled file is saved).
+Running ``dosh -r script.do.sh``, the compiler will transpile the given file and execute it.

 ### Run built-in action

-A collection of shell tools, executable from the atl-binary.
+A collection of shell tools, executable from the
+DoSH binary.

 ``atl replaceInFile file search replace;``